frenchel/kwikpos-ph-playwright/README.md

 - Custom `playwright.config.ts` file for tailored test runs and project structure
 - Tests are organized by feature (navigation, form, chat, etc.)
 - Used tools:  Playwright, TypeScript, Node.js / NPM, VS Code, GitHub

+## Disclaimer
+After interning at OneClickTech, where I performed manual QA testing for the KwikPOS PH website (developed by the company), I created this personal test automation project to further enhance my QA skills.
+While I worked on the website as a manual QA intern, this automation project was developed independently for learning and portfolio purposes.
+It is not officially affiliated with OneClickTech or KwikPOS PH.

 ## Author
 Frenchel Karylle B. Laroza